txin-y/23springNeuralNetworkProject/README.md

 model = Net(
     vocab_size=len(vocab),
     d_model=200,
-    nhead=2,  # the number of heads in the multiheadattention models dim_feedforward=2048,  # the dimension of the feedforward network model in nn.TransformerEncoder num_layers=2,
+    nhead=2,  # the number of heads in the multi-head attention models dim_feedforward=2048,  # the dimension of the feedforward network model in nn.TransformerEncoder num_layers=2,
     dropout=0.1,
     classifier_dropout=0.,
 ).to(device)
 ```
-Despite the various experiments, it is still challenging to train a transformer from scratch.
+Despite the various experiments, training a transformer from scratch is still challenging.
 Using a pre-trained model could be a more efficient choice, but for learning purposes, choosing another network like LSTM might be a better choice.

 ### Difficulties

-Despite tuning hyperparmeters in this project, which took me a bunch of time, I found it difficult to deal issues with different data structures which I just learned this semester.
-And finding a proper dataset and reading it as custom dataset properly are quite challenging as well.
+Despite tuning hyperparameters in this project, which took me a lot of time, I found it difficult to deal with different data structures, which I just learned this semester.
+And finding a proper dataset and reading it as a custom dataset is also quite challenging.

 ## About Dataset -- IMDB review

 ### Context

 This is a dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
-A set of 25,000 highly polar movie reviews for training, and 25,000 for testing is provided.
+A set of 25,000 highly polar movie reviews for training and 25,000 for testing is provided.
 There is additional unlabeled data for use as well.
 Raw text and already processed bag of
 words formats are provided.
-It also includes an additional 50,000unlabeled documents for unsupervised learning.
+It also includes an additional 50,000 unlabeled documents for unsupervised learning.

 ### Content